-Get to know this year’s seven organizations that have decided to move forward.
-Some are just starting, others need direction, gain a new perspective, or see education as an essential aspect for their thriving organization.
-“Every story and every organization that comes here is unique in what it needs.
-It is fascinating to know and understand them.
-Every year, the network of people who joined the Escalator grows, so we can connect people – connect old and new participants,” evaluates this year’s Escalator mentor Birgitta Persson.
+Get to know the seven organizations of this year that have decided to move forward.
+Some are just starting, while others need direction, a fresh perspective, or see education as an essential aspect of their thriving organization.
+“Every story and every organization that comes here is unique in its needs.
+It’s fascinating to get to know and understand them.
+Every year, the network of people who join the Escalator grows, allowing us to connect individuals – both new and returning participants,” says this year’s Escalator mentor, Birgitta Persson from Olivearte Cultural Agency.

 Creative Centre Trnava, Trnava

-The future-built Creative Centre of Trnava is to become a suitable environment for beginning and established creatives and artists and small and medium-sized enterprises in the cultural and creative industry.
-It should offer them not only the necessary space and technology for their growth but also education, consulting, and mentoring in the future.
-Building the physical and virtual version of the creative centre is still in the process, and participation in Escalator is for its program director, Nikola Kozmová, an opportunity to constantly educate oneself, gain valuable information and avoid or correct mistakes at the beginning.
+The future-built Creative Centre of Trnava is set to become a vibrant environment for both emerging and established creatives, artists, and small to medium-sized enterprises in the cultural and creative industries.
+It aims to provide not only the necessary space and technology for growth but also education, consulting, and mentoring in the future.
+The development of both the physical and virtual versions of the Creative Centre is still underway, and for its program director, Nikola Kozmová, participating in Escalator is an opportunity for continuous learning, gaining valuable insights, and avoiding or correcting mistakes at the outset.

-“At Escalator, I would like to gain a different perspective on a public sector institution with the label ‘public sector’.
-I wanted someone external who would give me a bit of a different perspective.
-Just networking within this group helps me a lot and I’m very happy about it.” – Nikola Kozmová, program director
+“At Escalator, I would like to gain a different perspective on a public sector institution with the label ‘public sector.’
+I wanted an external viewpoint to offer a fresh perspective.
+Just networking within this group has been immensely helpful, and I’m very happy about it.” – Nikola Kozmová, program director

 Incidental Minds, Bratislava